Cryptoforce Launches Staking Program with a Zero-TDS on Investment

 What is Staking?

 Staking is one of the best ways to earn passive income and diversify crypto portfolio by holding tokens for a specific period.
-Simply put, it is all about buying, holding and earning.
-So, in this process a blockchain network that runs on a Proof-of-stake mechanism puts a specific cryptocurrency to work on its performance and security.
+Simply put, it is all about "buying, holding and earning.
+So, in this process a blockchain network that runs on a Proof-of-work mechanism puts a specific cryptocurrency to work on its performance and security.
 It is more like gaining dividends or interest on a saving account or fixed deposit.
-However, staking can ensure a higher return than conventional way of holding the investment.
+However, staking can ensure you a higher return than the conventional way of holding your investment.

 Benefits of Staking Crypto on Cryptoforce